Why is the Bible, though being the greatest book ever written, neglected and looked down upon by many people?

 It makes no sense to them

 Perhaps the reason most people look down on the Bible is because it makes little or no sense to them.
 In 1 Corinthians 1:12-14 Paul explains why someone who isn’t seeking God would have a hard time understanding and accepting what the Bible has to say.
-Paul points out in that passage and others that God’s wisdom is different than the world’s wisdom.
+Paul points out in that passage (and others) that God’s wisdom is different from the world’s wisdom.
 It may seem foolish to non-Christians.

 Others may be resistant to the idea that God has authority over them.
 Proverbs 1:7 states: “The fear of the LORD is the beginning of knowledge; fools despise wisdom and instruction“.
 In context, the term “fear of the Lord” refers specifically to God’s written revelation.
 A “fool” is one who so values his own opinion that he is not able to learn, even when presented with biblical revelation (or the arguments of the wise).
 So some people will be disinterested in the Bible, or even look down on it, because they are convinced that their own ideas are the best for living life.